jdcloudcom/en/documentation/Networking/Application-Load-Balancer/Pricing/Purchase-Process.md

 ![控制台](../../../../image/Networking/ALB/console-buy.png)

-3. Login to the console, refer to [Create Instance](../../../../documentation/Networking/ALB/Getting-Started/Create-ALB-Instance.md)for specific actions.
+3. Login to the console, refer to [Create Instance](../Operation-Guide/Create-ALB-Instance.md) for specific actions.